 Warranty: Amazon offers a one-year extended warranty for Dh114, and a two-year extended warranty for Dh162.

 5. Best for Running: Sparnod Fitness STH-3050, 5.5HP Peak

 - Powerful motor peaks at 5.5HP

 - Two modes for running and walking

 - Folds in half at the centre

 - Easy to set up

-Listed at almost double the price of most walking pads, the Sparnod STH-3050 machine is portable, more powerful and wider than its predecessor.
-Plus, this model folds in half at the centre and looks quite similar to the WalkPad R1 Pro, in terms of upright storage.
-Equipped with two modes, the under-desk treadmill lets you walk at peak speeds of 6km per hour and run at 10km per hour, when the armrest is up.
+Usually listed at almost double the price of most walking pads, the Sparnod STH-3050 machine is portable, more powerful and wider than its predecessor.
+Plus, this model folds in half at the centre and looks quite similar to the King Smith R1 Pro, in terms of upright storage.
+One key difference is the ability to play music via the Bluetooth speaker.
+Equipped with two modes, the under-desk treadmill lets you walk at peak speeds of 6km per hour and run at 10km per hour, when the armrest is up, where you can slide your tablet or phone into a holder.
 It’s relatively quiet and uses very little storage space, per reviews.
-Users especially highlight how easy the unit is to setup right out of the box.
+Users especially highlight how easy the unit is to set up right out of the box.
 However, do note that the manufacturer discourages running the machine continuously for more than 30 minutes.

-Warranty: The manufacturer offers a three-year motor warranty, a lifetime frame warranty and a one-year brand warranty on part failure.
+Warranty: The manufacturer offers a one-year brand warranty on part failure.
+Amazon offers a one-year extended warranty for Dh114 and two years for Dh162.